Azure-Samples/azure-search-dotnet-samples/README.md

 ## Multiple data sources

-This .NET Core console app uses Azure Search indexers and the .NET SDK to import data from Azure Cosmos DB and Azure Blob storage, combing data from two sources into one Azure Search index.
+This .NET Core console app uses Azure Cognitive Search indexers and the .NET SDK to import data from Azure Cosmos DB and Azure Blob storage, combing data from two sources into one search index.

 ## Backup and restore an index